-DripDrop ORS also gets top marks in terms of osmolarity.
+DripDrop also gets top marks in terms of osmolarity.
 It has an extremely low osmolarity, at just 220 mosm/L. It's even lower than the WHO ORS formula (245 msom/L) and a lot lower than traditional sports drinks (300+ mosm/L).

-The invention of DripDrop ORS was such a breakthrough that the formula received a U.S. Patent, and DripDrop’s inventor, Dr. Dolhun, was awarded the 2017 Mayo Clinic Alumni Association Humanitarian Award.
+The invention of DripDrop was such a breakthrough that the formula received a U.S. Patent, and DripDrop’s inventor, Dr. Dolhun, was awarded the 2017 Mayo Clinic Alumni Association Humanitarian Award.